 However, despite the recognition of due diligence as an important part of the evaluation process, the survey responses highlight that the point at which cyber assessment began during mergers and acquisitions varied significantly:

 - 6% of respondents reported that integration—the last phase of an acquisition—was the point at which cyber assessments began.

 - 22% reported that they started during due diligence.

 - 33% reported they started during target screening.

 - 38% reported that they started at strategy creation—the very beginning of the acquisition process.

 Not only do these findings highlight very disparate views as to when cyber assessment should begin, but they also suggest that cyber assessment may be viewed by many as a point-in-time exercise.
-It is absolutely critical that the assessment of a target company’s cyber posture and the evaluation of potential vulnerabilities start from the very beginning of the M&A process and continue through integration and post-integration.
-It’s important to remember that even if the initial evaluation does not find any significant cyber risks, the target company will continue to operate—with current employees, customers, vendors and the connected world at large—throughout the M&A process.
+It is absolutely critical that the assessment of a target company’s cyber posture and the evaluation of potential vulnerabilities start from the very beginning of the mergers and acquisitions process and continue through integration and post-integration.
+It’s important to remember that even if the initial evaluation does not find any significant cyber risks, the target company will continue to operate—with current employees, customers, vendors and the connected world at large—throughout the mergers and acquisitions process.
 And, at any point, the target company’s assets and devices could become vulnerable.
 Apart from continuous evaluation, it can be very difficult to develop and maintain a comprehensive view of cyber risks.